-[PR 5.3.6-1] A PIN Device shall be able to use direct device connection or direct network connection for PIN communications.
+[PR 5.3.6-1] A PIN Elementshall be able to use direct device connection or direct network connection for PIN communications.

-[PR 5.3.6-2] For intra-PIN communications, a PIN Device shall be able to transmit media to one or more PIN device at the same time.
+[PR 5.3.6-2] For intra-PIN communications, a PIN Elementshall be able to transmit media to one or more PIN Elementat the same time.

-[PR 5.3.6-3] A PIN device shall support service continuity when a PIN device changes the communication path from one PIN device to another PIN device.
+[PR 5.3.6-3] A PIN Elementshall support service continuity when a PIN Elementchanges the communication path from one PIN Elementto another PIN Element.

-[PR 5.3.6-4] For a PIN it shall be possible to have more than one gateway UE.
+[PR 5.3.6-4] For a PIN it shall be possible to have more than one PIN element with Gateway capabality.

 Editors note: Gateway UE term will need aligning with terminology discussions in FS_PINs and FS_RESIDENT.